HerrMatz/jTeddy/README.md

 ---

 For more and more comprehensive examples see [here](src/main/java/fsm/examples).
+The respective *_HowTo.svg files depict the necessary method calls for changing states.